 If you find yourself hating other Christians because they are Christians then you are not saved.
-If you hate or mock people because they demonstrate goodness, or because they love God, or because they lead a righteous life, or because they are godly, then you are not saved.
-Despising goodness and hating people for their faith is a very strong sign that you have never known God at all.
-Genuine faith will give you a love for godliness and a love for other Christians.
-This doesn't mean that you are always going to have warm fuzzy feelings whenever you're around other Christians, but it does mean that you will seek their welfare and do what you can for them.
+Despising people because they have faith in God is a very strong sign that you have never known God at all.
+Genuine faith will naturally give you a love for other Christians.
+This doesn't mean that you are always going to feel warm fuzzy feelings whenever you're around them, but it does mean that you will seek their welfare and do what you can for them.

-Now, some might argue that when John used the phrase "brother" he was actually talking about all of mankind and not just other believers.
+Now, some might argue that when John uses the phrase "brother" he is actually talking about all of mankind and not just other believers.
 I do not believe this is the case.
-John was actually very specific about what he meant:
+John is actually very specific about what he means: